HairdressingProject/HairdressingApp/Documentation/pages/mydoc/mydoc_admin_functions.md

         <li>The edit entry modal should pop up when users click on the “edit” button from the databases page.</li>
         <li>When users click on the “restore” button (3), all input fields should be overwritten with their respective initial values.</li>
         <li>The “edit” button (2) should be disabled as long as at least one field is invalid or empty.
 If all fields are valid, it should turn active.
 Clicking on it should edit the selected entry of the current table, close the modal and display a feedback message at the top of the window.</li>
-        <li>Every other UI element not mentioned here works in the way as 6.1.</li>
+        <li>Every other UI element not mentioned here works in the same way as 6.1.</li>
     </ul>
 </div>